mkaflowski/Gemini-SRT-translator-GUI/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🧩 To Do

+-  Getting description for each episode from TMDB
+-  Auto detecting Movie / TV Show

 ## 🙏 Acknowledgments